These are the faces of some of the US coronavirus victims - KVIA

 Dez-Ann Romain walked into the Brooklyn Democracy Academy each day committed to uplifting her students.

-The 36-year-old educator in New York City died from coronavirus complications, according to the Council of Schools Supervisors and Administrators, the city’s principals’ union.
+The 36-year-old educator in New York City died from coronavirus complications, the city’s principals’ union said March 23.

 She led a transfer school for students who were challenged by traditional high schools.

-Note: Correction: This story has been updated with the correct spelling of Erik Curren’s name.
-Curren’s father’s work history has also been corrected